Area code 386: History

-Area code 386, which was put into service in July 2001, is one of a few examples of how rapid population growth (and explosive growth in unexpected areas) coupled with an increase in auxiliary devices (such as cell phones and pagers) has led to some unusual, unorthodox, and often controversial solutions to dividing up "full" area codes.

-When the current area code system was implemented in 1947, the entire state was in area code 305.
+When the American Telephone and Telegraph Company created the area code system for a nationwide telephone numbering plan in 1947, the entire state was a single numbering plan area (NPA), and received area code 305.
 In 1953, the southwestern part of the state became area code 813, while 305 continued to serve the rest of the state.
 In 1965, everything north of Orlando and the Space Coast was given area code 904.
 There remained three area codes in Florida until the mid-1980s, when Florida's explosive growth forced further divisions.
 However, north Florida is not as densely populated as the rest of the state.
 As a result, 904 remained the sole area code for north Florida for more than 30 years.

-In 1997, the old 904 area code was split three ways.
-Most of the Florida Panhandle—essentially, everything from Tallahassee westward—was split off to become area code 850, Gainesville and the Nature Coast became area code 352 while Jacksonville and Daytona Beach remained in area code 904.
-Although this was intended as a long-term solution, the advent of cell phones, pagers, and other auxiliary devices brought 904 back to the brink of exhaustion within four years' time.
-This development, along with the rapid growth of both Jacksonville and Daytona Beach, made it obvious that the two cities would need to be in separate area codes.
+In 1997, the 904 numbering plan area was split three ways.
+Most of the Florida Panhandle, essentially, the area from Tallahassee westward, was split off with area code 850, Gainesville and the Nature Coast received area code 352, while Jacksonville and Daytona Beach retained the existing area code 904.
+Although this was intended as a long-term solution, the advent of cell phones, pagers, and other auxiliary devices put pressure on the 904 numbering resources within four years.
+Along with the rapid growth of both Jacksonville and Daytona Beach, suggested that the two cities would need to be in separate numbering plan areas.

-Once the area became too large to be served by one area code, the Daytona Beach/Halifax Area Chamber of Commerce discovered that area code 386 was not assigned to any other territory.
-The numbers 386 spell out "FUN" on a phone keypad, and was a perfect device to promote the Fun Coast area.
-Other government officials and residents were recruited to lobby the Florida Public Service Commission, the body who oversees area code development in Florida, to obtain this area code for the area.
+Once service demand became too large to be served by one area code, the Daytona Beach/Halifax Area Chamber of Commerce discovered that area code 386 was unassigned.
+The digits spell out FUN on the alphanumeric telephone keypad, suitable to promote the Fun Coast area.
+Other government officials and residents were encouraged to lobby the Florida Public Service Commission, the body who oversees telecommunication development in Florida, to reserve this area code.

-However, when plans were being drawn up for the split, it was discovered that the northwestern portion of the old 904 area code—comprising several exurban and rural areas west of Jacksonville—was too large to stay in 904, even though it was not growing as fast as the areas closer to Jacksonville.
+In relief planning, it was discovered that the northwestern portion of the 904 area code, comprising several exurban and rural areas west of Jacksonville, was too large to stay in 904, even though it was not growing as fast as the areas closer to Jacksonville.
 While this northwest portion of 904 was not nearly large enough for its own area code, the two area codes nearest to 904, 850 and 352, were growing too quickly to absorb this portion of 904.